nielse63/312-Development/README.md

 ### Error Reporting

-If there's a bug in my code that you found, or you just think the design of my site is dumb, the best way to let me know is [loggin an issue](https://github.com/nielse63/312-Development/issues/new) within this repo.
+If there's a bug in my code that you found, or you just think the design of my site is dumb, the best way to let me know is [logging an issue](https://github.com/nielse63/312-Development/issues/new) within this repo.

 ## Technology & Tools